raspberrypilearning/from-me-to-you/en/step_5.md

 --- /task ---

-### Animate your Sprites
+### Add movement and sound

-Think about costumes, graphic effects, motion and sound:
+Choose how to animate your card with costumes, graphic effects, motion and sound:

+**Tip:** Some of the best ideas come from playing.
+You will find good ideas by accident!

 --- task ---